 We all know that airbags deploy after a car crash.
 But, how exactly does airbag deployment work?
 These inflatable cushions reside inside strategic parts of your vehicle, like the steering wheel or dash.
-The purpose of airbag deployment is to protect you from both the vehicle’s hard interior and objects outside the vehicle.
+Airbag deployment aims to protect you from both the vehicle’s hard interior and objects outside the vehicle.
 When a crash occurs, sensors placed around the outside of your vehicle measure the severity of the impact.

 What Happens When an Airbag Deploys?

-- Check yourself and others for injuries.
+Check yourself and others for injuries.
 If you remain conscious after the crash, check yourself for injuries.
-After any automobile accident, health and safety are the top priorities.
+After an automobile accident, health and safety are the top priorities.
 If you find injuries to yourself or others, seek medical attention, if possible.